INGEOTEC/regional-spanish-models/README.md

 # Regional Spanish models

-Scripts for extracting lexical and semantic information from Spanish tweets -- not raw data is given
+Scripts for extracting lexical and semantic information from Spanish tweets

+Please check the site for a nice view of the data and results:

 [https://ingeotec.github.io/regional-spanish-models/](https://ingeotec.github.io/regional-spanish-models/)